musienkoyuriy/enabler/README.md

 > It's just a node.js util which analyzes your templates all over the project and warns you about potential accessibility problems.

-Enabler’s aim is to give developer ability to increase accessibility in development stage, but not after publishing site/application to production.
+`Enabler`’s aim is to give developer ability to increase accessibility in development stage, but not after publishing site/application to production.

 Frameworks support: Angular, Vue.